jonocarroll/wp_content/_drafts/2018-10-16-even-more-images-as-xaxis-labels.md

 [caption  align="center" width="680"]<img src="https://jcarroll.com.au/wp-content/uploads/2018/10/xaxis.png" />tikzDevice result[/caption]

-There are a few differences with the previous version(s):
+There are a few differences compared to the previous version(s):

  - I had a request for rotating the additional text, which I actually <a href="https://gist.github.com/jonocarroll/2f9490f1f5e7c82ef8b791a4b91fc9ca#file-images_as_xaxis_labels_updated-r">also updated recently</a>, and it seemed to fit better, so I rotated the labels within the [latex]\LaTeX[/latex]command.
  - Since all of the text has been rendered via [latex]\LaTeX[/latex], the fonts are a bit different.